Highly Redox-active Atomic Centers in Electrode Materials for Rechargeable Batteries

 Project Aim

 The aim of this project is the development of a new family of electrode materials for AIBs, which is characterized by an innovative storage mechanism.
-This mechanism combines the benefits of a stable insertion-type host structure with:
+This mechanism combines the benefits of:

-2. Additional available space for the alkali-ion charge carriers resulting from the introduction of carefully selected atomic redox centres (ARCs).
+3. Additional available space for the alkali-ion charge carriers resulting from the introduction of carefully selected atomic redox centres (ARCs)

-Based on our own preliminary results and new yet to be developed suitable host matrices and ARCs, we will conduct a comprehensive investigation using highly complementary ex/in situ and operando characterization techniques to gain an in-depth understanding of this new mechanism.
+Based on our preliminary results and new yet to be developed suitable host matrices and ARCs, we will conduct a comprehensive investigation using highly complementary ex/in situ and operando characterization techniques.
+This will help us gain an in-depth understanding of this new mechanism.

 We will develop specific guidelines and design criteria for the realization of such novel materials.
-These criteria and guidelines will be effectively evaluated by designing new materials that benefit from this new charge storage mechanism, thus enabling long-term stable insertion-type AIBs with enhanced energy and power densities.
+These criteria and guidelines will be effectively evaluated by designing new materials that benefit from this new charge storage mechanism.
+This will enable long-term stable insertion-type AIBs with enhanced energy and power densities.

 Expected Outcomes